We are all stories in the end. Just make it a good one eh?

 The '90s were transformational years in India.
 I grew up in a working-class neighbourhood in Hyderabad, India, surrounded by family members who were blue-collar factory workers who lost jobs due to government privatization policies and could not bargain for fair settlements.
 We had to live through inefficient government machinery, inadequate civic infrastructure, lack of consumer protection, political corruption, and communal riots.

-All these life situations have impressed upon me that no matter the nature of the societal problem, the only way to fight it is to have a collective voice and a platform, and this lead me to choose journalism as a career.
+All these life situations have shaped my thought process.
+No matter the nature of the societal problem, the only way to fight back it is to have a collective voice and a platform, and this lead me to choose journalism as a career.

 Today's newsroom is a constant tussle between the constant flow of information from numerous channels, fact-checking, impromptu decision-making on the editorial direction, and deployment of physical assets into the field to further report on developing stories.